 - Invest $25 million to renovate Tutt Library

 - Raise $25 million in expendable funds through annual giving

 - Welcome the $150 million Fine Arts Center

-If you haven’t already made a gift to Colorado College, please consider doing so now.
-Gifts of all size matter, and there are many different funds you can support.
+Gifts of all size mattered, and there were many different funds you could support.

 Primary Gift Categories

 - Support of an Endowed Professorship in an Academic Department

 - Innovation at CC

 - Support of a Non-Academic Department (i.e. The Career Center)

 - Summer Music Festival